WasmEdge/WasmEdge/docs/book/en/src/dev/js/networking.md

 echo:WasmEdge
 ```

-With async networking, developers can create I/O intensive networking applications, such as database-driven microservices, in JavaScript and run them safely and efficiently in WasmEdge runtimes.
+With async HTTP networking, developers can create I/O intensive applications, such as database-driven microservices, in JavaScript and run them safely and efficiently in WasmEdge.